 BetterHelp may be a good match for certain demographics and situations, such as:

-- Individuals with busy, irregular schedules who want therapy accessibility outside typical daytime work hours
+Individuals with busy, irregular schedules who want therapy accessibility outside typical daytime work hours.

-- Those living in rural areas with limited local therapist options
+Those living in rural areas with limited local therapist options.

-- People hesitant about in-person therapy due to discomfort or privacy concerns
+People hesitant about in-person therapy due to discomfort or privacy concerns.

-- Those seeking help for niche issues like eating disorders, LGBTQ+ concerns, etc., that may benefit from a specialized provider
+Those seeking help for niche issues like eating disorders, LGBTQ+ concerns, etc., that may benefit from a specialized provider.

-- Users who prefer asynchronous communication like text messaging or email with therapists
+Users who prefer asynchronous communication like text messaging or email with therapists.

-- Individuals with mobility limitations or transportation barriers make getting to an office difficult
+Individuals with mobility limitations or transportation barriers make getting to an office difficult.

-- People who benefit from increased discreetness in discussing stigmatized mental health problems
+People who benefit from increased discreetness in discussing stigmatized mental health problems.

-- Low-income individuals in need of more affordable virtual therapy options
+Low-income individuals in need of more affordable virtual therapy options.

-- Expats, travelers, or digital nomads wanting ongoing therapy while on the move
+Expats, travelers, or digital nomads wanting ongoing therapy while on the move.

-Sponsored, keeps our community free.
-Therapy Helpers does not accept money for reviews.
+Ad, keeps our community free.
+The perspectives presented on this website are genuinely our own and we do not accept money for reviews.

-4.5 (6,513+) FROM TRUSTPILOT
+4.5 (7,802+) FROM TRUSTPILOT

 BetterHelp

-Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 48 hours.
+Fill out a brief questionnaire and get matched with an experienced therapist online in as little as 24 hours.

-✓ Over 33K credentialed professionals
+✓ Over 35K licensed professionals

 ✓ Financial aid available